-Turn off engine, lock-out power and wait for all components to stop moving before adjusting the belt.
+Turn off engine, lock-out power and rait for all components to stop moving wait for all components to stop moving before adjusting the belt.

 To check belt position, idle the engine, then rotate the belt slowly.

 The tension of the belt should be checked weekly, or more often if required, to be sure that it does not slip.
 To maintain the belt, follow this procedure: